-Unlike the warm guitar-driven imagery of mom Kate and aunt ANNA, and the acerbic candor of dad Loudon, Rufus Wainwright's extravagant, beguiling collection of heartfelt love songs are colored with a cinematic piano parlor tint that reveals a love of cabaret.
-His soaring tenor is somewhat reminiscent of the late HARRY NILSSON.
+Unlike the warm guitar-driven imagery of mom Kate and aunt Anna, and the acerbic candor of dad Loudon, Rufus Wainwright’s extravagant, beguiling collection of heartfelt love songs are colored with a cinematic piano parlour tint that reveals a love of cabaret.
+His soaring tenor is somewhat reminiscent of the late Harry Nilsson.

 “I’m not really too familiar with Harry Nilsson.”

 Wainwright explains that his songs are musical mirrors, reflecting everything from passionate love affairs — “I don’t want to smell you and lose my senses” — to losing friends to AIDS “Looking at hospital Victoria/Feeling as helpless as The Elephant Man.”